The value you can gain by owning Long Term Care insurance includes:

 Some people think MedicAID will be there to pay for any on going assistance.
 However, significant state and federal over spending raises the big question - Will MedicAID funding, which is not guaranteed, continue at today's level?

-- Some think it will so they are thinking about waiting and then apply for MedicAID if needed.
+- Some think it will so they are planning to wait and apply for MedicAID if needed.

 - Many think welfare coverage will be reduced and just don't want to find themselves in the kind of lifestyle which comes with MedicAID.